-She called her insurer to explain the situation, and a loss adjuster interviewed Andrea to get details on the stolen items.
+She called her insurer to explain the situation, and a loss adjuster interviewed her to get details of the stolen items.
 There were a lot of items on the list, many of which were jewellery.
-The loss adjuster decided that the value to replace all the stolen items would come to £120,000.
+The loss adjuster estimated the value of replacing all the stolen items at £120,000.

-When the insurer company got the report from the loss adjuster, they decided to cancel Andrea's policy and refund her premiums.
-They explained to Andrea that she was only insured up to £25,000.
-To them, Andrea had under insured her items, so voiding the policy was the only option they could take.
-They said that if they'd known the true value of the item, they wouldn't have insured Andrea.
+When the insurance company got the loss adjuster's report, they decided to cancel Andrea's policy and refund her premiums.
+They explained she was only insured up to £25,000.
+To them, Andrea had under-insured her items, so voiding the policy was their only option.
+They said if they'd known the true value of the items, they wouldn't have insured her.

-But Andrea felt that this decision was unfair, as she thought the valuation figure was too high.
-She felt that the items stolen wouldn't have sold for the amount given.
-The insurer explained that they would have to replace the stolen items with brand new versions.
-This is why the figure was so high.
-But Andrea felt it was right to bring this to us to look into.
+Andrea felt that this decision was unfair and that the valuation figure was too high.
+She believed the stolen items wouldn't have sold for that much money.
+The insurer explained the figure was so high because they'd have to replace the stolen items with brand new versions.

 What we said

-The first thing we needed to do was see how the loss adjuster got to the amount they decided.
+The first thing we did was find out how the loss adjuster had reached that amount.
 The insurer gave us the list of stolen items, which Andrea had signed, as well as evidence of their cost.
 We couldn't see anything wrong with the loss adjuster's figures.

-We then needed to look at whether Andrea had in fact under-insured her items and if the decision was unfair.
-We asked to see Andrea's policy to see what she was asked when she took out the policy.
+We then needed to look at whether Andrea had under-insured her items and if the decision was unfair.
+We looked at Andrea's policy to find out what she'd been asked when she took it out.
 There wasn't much information in the original policy, but it had been renewed several times since.

 The insurer said that if they'd known the true cost of Andrea's items, they wouldn't have insured her.
-They sent us their underwriting guidance to help explain their point further.
-In the guidance it said that insurance wouldn't be granted if the contents were worth more than £100,000, or if there was an 'excessive amount of jewellery.'
+They sent us their underwriting guidance to explain their point.
+In the guidance it said that insurance wouldn't be granted if the contents were worth more than £100,000, or if there was an "excessive amount of jewellery".

 We decided not to uphold Andrea's complaint.
-It didn't appear that Andrea had taken the right amount of care to complete the forms with up to date information.
+It didn't look like Andrea had taken enough care to complete the forms with up-to-date information.
 We also agreed that if the insurer had known the true cost of the items, they wouldn't have given the insurance.

-We sympathised with Andrea that she had gone through a very distressing situation.
-But we didn't feel that the insurer had treated her unfairly with the evidence we had seen.
+We recognised that Andrea had gone through a very distressing experience but, from the evidence we'd seen, didn't feel that the insurer had treated her unfairly.